 - Applying makeup

-At the Jolie skin care schools, students learn through a combination of theoretical and hands-on training, with students putting their skills to work in the student clinic, a real-world salon where students are able to work on clients and gain experience before graduation.
-Students at the Jolie skin care schools also spend ample time preparing for the state licensing exam to ensure they’re prepared to pass the exam and begin their careers once their training is complete.
+At Jolie Academy, students learn through a combination of theoretical and hands-on training, with students putting their skills to work in the student clinic – a real-world salon where students are able to work on clients and gain experience before graduation.
+Students at Jolie Academy also spend ample time preparing for the state licensing exam to ensure they’re prepared to pass and begin their careers once their training is complete.